 As a side note, I know at some levels, kids are independent with their Math U See video lessons.
 I wouldn’t say that is appropriate for Alpha level.

 I sat with her, reinforced things after the video, and was always available while she was doing worksheets.

 Our first math curriculum did a lot of skipping around, so I felt like there was not much time to really cement a concept.

-With MUS, it is laser focused on one thing.
+With Math U See, it is laser focused on one thing.
 That really helped my daughter as we went through the lessons, did the work, and took the tests.

 5. Mastery focused